 He says it was the most memorable speech from the bunch that took place on that day.

-With all these great ideas, there is no reason you should deny your child the honour of being in the spotlight of their parent’s function.
+With all these great ideas, there is no reason you will deny your child the honor of being in the spotlight for their parent’s function.